pocotan001/react-styleguide-generator/README.md

     category: 'Elements',
     title: 'Button',
     description: 'You can use **Markdown** within this `description` field.',
-    // Code to go into default tab
+    className: 'apply the css class',
+    // Used in the first 'Example' tab
     code: `<Button size='small|large' onClick={Function}>Cool Button</Button>`,
-    className: 'apply the css class',
+    // Component to use for generating additional examples
+    exampleComponent: Button,
     // Array of additional example tabs
     examples: [
       {
-        title: 'Tab title',
+        tabTitle: 'Tab title',
         props: {
-          size: 'Prop to assign to the rendered example component' },
-        code: 'If not specified, will generate a code example using the `props`.'
+          size: 'small',
+          onClick () {
+            alert('o hay!')
+          }
+        }
+        //code: This is optional; by omitting it, the RSG will attempt to auto-generate an example using the props!
       }
     ]
   }